-Be part of history, listen to the Wildcat World of Sports as we talk to our own Lindsay McNary about being the first woman to do color commentary in a football game for The Wildcat 91.9, and possibly the first woman to ever do color commentary for football in the history of the sport.
+Be part of history, listen to the Wildcat World of Sports as we talk to our own Lindsay McNary about being the first woman to do color commentary in a football game for The Wildcat 91.9.
 Color commentary is post-play analysis, in which one talks about what happened in the previous play.

 Come into the station and fill out a card saying what you are thankful for here at K-State and you will have the chance to be entered to win some concert tickets, to artists like Janelle Monae and Less than Jake!